alvarolorentedev/kanekotic-page/blog/2022-09-13-t-shaped-developers-teams.md

 What are the pros and cons of this model:

-* ✔️ Aligned priorities for all the roles in the team.
 * ✔️ Common domain expertise, allowing faster and informed decisions.
 * ✔️ Single domain will not require a lot of context switch.
 * ✔️ Helps design on microservices environments due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law).
 * ✔️ Teams tend to stay small and follow [Dunbar's Number](https://en.wikipedia.org/wiki/Dunbar%27s_number "dunbars") on human relationships (ex.
 Amazon 2 large pizza team size).
+* ❌ Bottlenecks in between team members, due to process dependency.
 * ❌ Lack of depth of knowledge from peers.
 * ❌ Lack of breath of knowledge being shared.
 * ❌ Bus factor tends to be small.